In just a few short days I’ll be hopping on a plane to Japan’s Mie Prefecture to hike the stunning, challenging Kumano Kodo Iseji.

 Most Western tourists do the 3-day trek from Tanabe, which seems to be the most popular route overall.
 However, in typical Adventures Around Asia fashion, I’m doing things a bit differently.

-My two-week trek will begin in Iseji and end in the Kumano Sanzan area.
+My two-week trek along the Iseji Route, will begin in the city of Ise and end in the Kumano Sanzan area.
 Along the way, I’ll pass through Magose and Matsumoto Pass, take a river cruise, visit shrines and tea houses, soak in hot springs, and sleep in ryokans and little guesthouses.

 I’ll be eating healthy local food, carrying my own pack, and exploring Japan off the beaten path.
 What’s not to love?